-With a positive flank at Input IX0, XOB 20 is called.
+XOB 20 is called when the selected signal change is detected on IX0.
 The maximum reaction time until the call of XOB 20 is 1 ms. The code in this XOB defines how the system should react to the events, e.g. by increment a counter (max. input frequency 1 kHz, whereas the pulse/pause ratio is 1:1, maximum sum of the two frequencies is 1 kHz).

-4.1.7 Analogue Inputs (Terminal Block X1)
+Analogue Inputs (Terminal Block X1)